-In the training ranks, anything hailing from the jumping yard of Nicky Richards is well worth a second look – the locally based handler having registered a 26% strike-rate and almost a £41 profit to £1 level stakes in recent seasons.
-On the level it is Karl Burke (21% strike-rate, around £31 level stakes profit) who has fared best of late.
+In the training ranks, anything hailing from the jumping yard of Nicky Richards is well worth a second look – the locally based handler having registered a 26% strike-rate and almost a £41 net win to £1 level stakes in recent seasons.
+On the level it is Karl Burke (21% strike-rate, around £31 level stakes net win) who has fared best of late.

 Backing every favourite at Carlisle has been a losing proposition overall.
-However, backers who restricted their bets to three year old handicap contests across the five seasons between 2015 and 2020, would have been rewarded with a £1 level stakes profit of £26.29.
+However, backers who restricted their bets to three year old handicap contests across the five seasons between 2015 and 2020, would have been rewarded with a £1 level stakes net win of £26.29.